red-hat-storage/ocs-ci/docs/workarounds.md

   and the pull request which introduces the workaround, to be reverted later.
 - The workaround issue has a title starting with "remove workaround" and "workaround" label.
-- Person who do a review of a pull request with a workaround needs to check these rules and the validity of "workaround removal" issue as well.
+- Person who does a review of a pull request with a workaround needs to check these rules and the validity of "workaround removal" issue as well.

 ## Example